sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>giflib</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A library and utilities for processing GIFs
+Short desc    : A library and utilities for processing GIFs
 URL          : http://www.sourceforge.net/projects/giflib/
-Лицензия     : MIT
+License      : MIT
-Описание     : giflib is a library for reading and writing gif images.
+Descript     : giflib is a library for reading and writing gif images.
 ```

 </details>